China has stepped up efforts to curb the spread of the novel coronavirus. Here are the latest developments:

 — A total of 189 medical teams of 21,569 medical workers had been sent to Central China's Hubei province to help combat the coronavirus disease COVID-19 as of Feb 12, according to the National Health Commission (NHC).

-— China's environmental watchdog has mobilized efforts to strengthen the medical waste disposal capacity in Central China's Hubei province, the epicenter of the novel coronavirus outbreak.
+— China's environmental watchdog has mobilized efforts to strengthen the medical waste disposal capacity in Central China's Hubei province, the epicenter of the novel coronavirus outbreak in China.

 — A series of measures have been taken to enhance China's public legal services related to the outbreak of COVID-19, according to the Ministry of Justice.